-TABLE 6: REQUIREMENTS FOR DATA REPORTING ON PHYSICAL RESTRAINT
+TABLE 6: REQUIREMENTS FOR DATA REPORTING ON RESTRICTIVE PRACTICES

-Number of care recipients whose records were assessed for physical restraint over the three-day assessment period.

-Note: All care recipients must be assessed for physical restraint except those listed in 9.3.2.
-Exclusions for physical restraint.

-Number of care recipients physically restrained (once or more and including through the use of secure areas) on any occasion during the three-day assessment period.

-Number of care recipients physically restrained during the three-day assessment period exclusively through the use of a secure area.
+1 The collection date for the quarter.
+2 Number of care recipients whose records were assessed for restrictive practices (excluding chemical restraint) over the three-day assessment period.
+Note: All care recipients must be assessed for restrictive practices except those listed in 9.3.2.
+Exclusions for restrictive practices.
+3 Number of care recipients excluded because they were absent from the service for the entire three-day assessment period.
+4 Number of care recipients subject to the use of a restrictive practice (excluding chemical restraint) (once or more and including through the use of secure areas) on any occasion during the three-day assessment period.
+5 Number of care recipients subject to the use of a restrictive practice (excluding chemical restraint) during the three-day assessment period exclusively through the use of a secure area.

-9.5 How to report physical restraint
+9.5 How to report restrictive practices